c-col/LearningToAsk/README.md

    conda env create -f environment.yml
    ```

-If you use pip, activate your environment and run:
+If you use venv, activate your environment and run:

    ```bash
    pip install -r requirements.txt